-- 2) Time allows for the possibility to utilize less lethal options - 3) Knives do have the capability to cause serious bodily injury or death - 4) Knives often constitute a deadly force situation - c) Other reasons for non-compliance by the individuals (117c) - 1) Language barriers - 2) Disabilities - d) Critical points (112) - 1) When communicating with individuals always be aware of cover, concealment and distance - 2) Distance from the threat equates to time to react to the threat - 3) The goal of the use of force is to gain control of the individual - 4) Consideration should be given to the possibility that the officers may encounter persons with mental illness or persons displaying symptoms of mental illness and who may be incapable of understanding commands and are nonresponsive - 5) Failure to follow police directions during an episode is most likely not a deliberate act of defiance - 6) Emphasis should be placed on the need to attempt to deescalate situations involving persons with mental illness when the opportunity presents itself.
-This, in no way, implies that officers should not utilize force to protect themselves or others when reasonable.

-H. Moral and Ethical Dilemmas
+- 4) Knives often constitute a deadly force situation - c) Other reasons for non-compliance by the individuals (117c) - 1) Language barriers - 2) Disabilities - d) Critical points (112) - 1) When communicating with individuals always be aware of cover, concealment and distance - 2) Distance from the threat equates to time to react to the threat - 3) The goal of the use of force is to gain control of the individual - 4) Consideration should be given to the possibility that the officers may encounter persons with mental illness or persons displaying symptoms of mental illness and who may be incapable of understanding commands and are non-responsive - 5) Failure to follow police directions during an episode is most likely not a deliberate act of defiance - 6) Emphasis should be placed on the need to attempt to deescalate situations involving persons with mental illness when the opportunity presents itself.
+This, in no way, implies that officers should not utilize force to protect themselves or others when reasonable. - H. Moral and Ethical Dilemmas